pruje/libbash.sh/docs/libbash_gui.md

 ---------------------------------------------------------------
 <a name="lbg_yesno"></a>
 ### lbg_yesno
-Displays a dialog to ask a question to user.
+Displays a dialog to ask a question to answer by yes or no.

 #### Usage
 ```bash